 Prior to JP joining, DataBank did not have any formal company-wide reward and recognition programme in place.
-There were some departmental recognitions that were done with ad-hoc gift cards and emails for general things like teamwork, but these weren’t connected to the culture or tied to the archetypes, nor was it centralized across DataBank’s sites.
-Now, with the right culture drivers in place, there was a foundation of behaviors that could support a company-wide reward and recognition program, but the team needed a framework around which to structure one.
+There were some departmental recognitions that were done with ad-hoc gift cards and emails for general things like teamwork, but these weren’t connected to the culture or tied to the archetypes, nor was it centralised across DataBank’s sites.
+Now, with the right culture drivers in place, there was a foundation of behaviours that could support a company-wide reward and recognition programme, but the team needed a framework around which to structure one.

-Working with Reward Gateway, JP and the team created a tiered-recognition approach focused on the three Cultural Cornerstones and the four Leadership Behaviors, including:
+Working with Reward Gateway, JP and the team created a tiered-recognition approach focused on the three Cultural Cornerstones and the four Leadership Behaviours, including:

 |DataBank Way award:||This award recognises the impact an individual has had on DataBank’s company and culture by exemplifying the Cultural Cornerstones and Leadership Behaviours.
 All employees have an opportunity to nominate any employee in any department once a quarter, which are reviewed at the end of the quarter and a winner is selected by the Leadership Team.|